storybookjs/react-native/addons/storyshots/storyshots-puppeteer/README.md

 });
 ```

+### Specifying setup and tests timeout

+By default, `@storybook/addon-storyshots-puppeteer` uses 15 second timeouts for browser setup and test functions.
+Those can be customized with `setupTimeout` and `testTimeout` parameters.

 ### Integrate image storyshots with regular app

 You may want to use another Jest project to run your image snapshots as they require more resources: Chrome and Storybook built/served.